Sztorm/MaterialBinder/README.md

 # MaterialBinder
-A code generation tool which simplifies and reduces errors associated with material binding process in Unity Engine.
+A code generation tool made for Unity Engine which simplifies material binding process and reduces errors associated with it.

  * [Documentation](Documentation/MaterialBinder.md)
  * [Changelog](CHANGELOG.md)